-Update 3/2017- After an extensive search through what has been done to this Fiat Abarth motor , all the “Abarth”, had been removed and replaced with Full Custom type, “once use” disposable parts, even thou good theory’s and parts were used, it’s very bad execution of that theory and the workmanship is evident!
-We hope to save this vary rare and expensive head from the brink of discarding!
-YES I can say the only thing we can do now is reverse the damage by sending this Abarth head to our new friend GUY CROFT at GCRE in the U.K (in talks now), discarding the Ford/Holden v8 Taxi Racing style bits, for the TRUSTED and well known GCRE set ups and much respected advice, We will use only Fiat and Abarth original and Quality parts!!!
+Update 3/2017- After an extensive search through what has been done to this Fiat Abarth motor – We have concluded that, all the “Abarth”, had been removed and replaced with Full Custom type, “Once Use” disposable parts, even thou some good theory’s and parts were used, it’s weak execution of that theory and the tardy workmanship is evident!
+We do hope to save this vary rare and expensive head from the brink of discarding!
+YES I can say the only thing we can do now is reverse the damage is by sending this Abarth head to our new friend GUY CROFT at GCRE in the U.K (he has it now), discarding the Ford/Holden v8 Taxi Racing style bits, for the TRUSTED and well known GCRE set ups and much respected advice, We will use only Fiat/Abarth original and Quality replacement parts!!!

 Update 7/2017- Nothing this month!
 Abarth head with Neil at the machine shop!

 Update 8/2017- Mid-Month ….Finally get to work on my motor!…the Replacement Abarth head has returned from the Machine shop with Face Guides and Valves done, Head pressure tested and cleaned up…thanks Neil!…Now the work begins to test all the valves for height and clearance to the buckets (which it never had!!) , dummy assemble to get valves sizes and shim set up (also it never had) when all done to the replacement head, fit to block, now that it is back to “as close as” I can get to “Original Abarth”

 Update 9/2017- Not much (Nothing) happening on my motor, mainly due to completing 2 projects for BM-Autohaus, then a holiday for the family all of October!…..